luzbetak/prototypes/notebooks/dataset-analysis-training-model/README.md

-# Combined Dataset Preparation

-This project combines data from three CSV files (`fake-cars.csv`, `fake-customers.csv`, and `fake-households.csv`) into a single, cleaned dataset for analysis and model training.

 ## Project Overview

 The goal of this project is to merge data from three distinct CSV files into one comprehensive dataset.
 The combined dataset will be cleaned and prepared for further analysis and machine learning model training.